Friday, November 24, 2023

 A tradition developed that Ignatius was another student of John alongside Polycarp and Papias.
 But Papias doesn't mention Ignatius, Polycarp does mention someone by that name but not as a fellow student of the same teacher.
 Nor does Ignatius in his seven authentic letters ever claim to be a student of John or to have a shared mentor with Polycarp.
 Polycrates's letter defending Quartodecimanism doesn't mention Ignatius either.

 The oldest surviving sources on Polycarp being a student of John are Irenaeus of Lyon (who is considered a student of Polycarp) and Tertullian of Carthage.
 Neither of them says anything about Ignatius being a student of John or even mention him by that name at all.
 Irenaeus does seem to quote an Ignatian letter once without naming who he's quoting.
-(I now believe the John who Polycarp and Papias knew was possibly John Mark and certainly not the son of Zebedee, but that's another topic.)
+(I now believe the John who Polycarp and Papias knew was not the son of Zebedee, but that's another topic.)

 The teachings of these letters seem to me to be a clear product of the increasing Platonist influence on the early Church that in my view largely started following the death of Plutarch but even more so during the reign of Hadrian.